NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/E/Elder Seed.md

 **Stage 4** You die.

 **Purging** You must seek out an arboreal, druid, or nature-loving fey that is your level or higher whom you have never met, and pledge your allegiance to that being.
-Doing so places you under a [[Spells/Geas|Geas]] to accomplish at least one meaningful service, usually a quest, for your new liege.
+Doing so places you under a [[Geas|Geas]] to accomplish at least one meaningful service, usually a quest, for your new liege.
 While under the geas, you can't advance to stage 4.
 Once you complete your service, you regurgitate the elder seed, and its effects on you end.

 *Source: Pathfinder Treasure Vault*
 *OGL*